 To improve network device compatibility:

-Pinhas also pointed out that some deprecated cypher suites need to be disabled to meet regulatory standards like PCI-DSS.
-This isn’t just a security issue — it can be a legal one as well.
+Some deprecated cypher suites need to be disabled to meet regulatory standards like PCI-DSS.
+This isn’t just a security issue—it can be a legal one as well.
 If businesses fail to comply with data safety requirements, they could be subject to fines and lose their reputation.

 To implement strong network protocols: